bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignment2.md

 codes?
 If so, describe which PC axis differentiates these samples.

 A5: Yes, there is a slight separation between the Arctic samples and the Northwest Atlantic samples.
-The separation is seen in the PC1 vs PC2 and occurs partly along PC1.
+The separation is seen in the PC1 vs PC2 and occurs partly along PC2.

 Q6) In a “multiple group test” using ANOVA with no multiple test correction how many genera are statistically significant?

-A6: 2
+A6: 4

 Q7) How many are still significant in the “two group test” using White's non-parametric t-test without and with Benjamini-hochberg FDR for multiple test correction?

-A7: Without Benjamini-Hochberg FDR – 22, With – 20
+A7: Without Benjamini-Hochberg FDR – 27, With – 23

 Q8) What are the top 3 Modules present in the 1m sample from the Bedford basin (station 152)?

-A8: You can find this out from the modules.spf file that we generated.
-You can view the modules.spf file using `less` and manually count the column number where the
+A8: You can find this out from the kos.spf file that we generated.
+You can view the kos.spf file using `less` and manually count the column number where the
 OSD152 1m sample occurs.
 In this case it is 13.

 `less modules.spf`